 One of the primary reasons indoor air becomes polluted is because we’ve done such a good job of sealing them up tight.
-It’s try that a drafty house is a wasteful house, meaning that you’re going to spend a lot of money on hot and cold air that just escapes outside.
+It’s true that a drafty house is a wasteful house, meaning that you’re going to spend a lot of money on the hot and cold air that just escapes outside.
 However, an air-tight house can’t “breath” which means when something like a new carpet or fireplace releases contaminants into the air, they become concentrated instead of diluted.
-Increasing your home’s ventilation, something easily accomplished by opening a window on each end of your house, helps to reduce the toxic build up.
+Increasing your home’s ventilation, something easily accomplished by opening a window on each end of your house helps to reduce the toxic build-up.

 Use A HEPA Filter

 Modern furnaces, air conditioning systems, and even portable air purifiers can be fitted with air filters that help to reduce the amount of dangerous particulate that enters your home.
 Pollen, pet dander, dust mites, and tobacco smoke are just a few of the nasty substances that can be greatly reduced by using a HEPA filter in your home.
 Just remember, HEPA filters lose their effectiveness over time, so you need to change them once every six months.

 Get Rid Of Hidden Polluters

 Of course, one of the best ways to reduce indoor air pollution is to prevent it from occurring in the first place.
 Protect your health by ceasing the use of common household products that contact dangerous chemicals, like air freshening sprays and scented candles.
 You can also check to make sure that your furniture, paint, and carpeting have low or zero volatile organic compounds (VOCs).
 These chemicals are colorless and odorless, but can off-gas from physical products.
 In some cases, VOCs can give people headaches, nausea, or severe allergic reactions.